 This is Parenting 101.
 Gone are the days where we can be friends with our children to avoid hurt feelings or awkward conversations.
 As the old adage goes, “What you allow is what will continue.”

-Don’t overthink this as a blended family issue.
+Don’t overthink this as a blended family issue, or a matter of stepmom rules.
 Set yourself free of the mindset that you are competing homes and instead, understand that there is no competition.
 Your home is your home, and her home is hers.
+Your house, your rules.

 Having children in your home who question what you ask of them can be incredibly frustrating.
-Add to this the blended family dynamic, and the feeling that nothing is within your circle of control, and a simple statement of contest can really ruin your whole mood if you let it.
+Add to this the stepfamily dynamic, and the feeling that nothing is within your circle of control, and a simple disagreement over house rules can really ruin your whole mood if you let it.

 P.S.
 Think it would be easier if you could align rules between houses?
 It’s important to remember your circle of control!